Know Before You Go!

 - Each member of your group is required to complete and sign a digital liability waiver.
 Youth under the age of 18 are required to have a parent or guardian co-sign their waiver.
 Upon completion of your reservation, you will receive a confirmation email outlining the waiver signing process.
 To save time, please complete the digital waiver before you arrive for your trip.
 To see a copy of the waiver, please click here.

-- Cancellation Policy: If your group or any person in your group cancels their trip up to 72 hours prior to departure date and time, you will receive a full refund.
+- Cancellation Policy (NON-discounted reservations): If your group or any person in your group cancels their trip up to 72 hours prior to departure date and time, you will receive a full refund.
 No cancellation fees.
 If you cancel within 72 hours prior to departure date and time, for any reason, you will not receive a refund.
-If necessary, you can reschedule your trip within 72 hours, but at least 1 hour, prior to departure time for a $10/rescheduling fee, subject to availability.
+You may reschedule your trip within 72 hours, but at least 1 hour prior to departure time, subject to availability.
 Rescheduled reservations are non-refundable.

 - Late Arrival Policy: It is your responsibility arrive for your trip on time – typically 30-60 minutes prior to your scheduled departure time.
 We will not wait for late arrivals.
 Please take into account travel time, weather, road construction, etc.